 String constants are delimited with double- or single-quote marks.
 That is, either "VANC" or 'VANC'.
 Any characters within quotes are not upshifted.
 If the constant is shorter than the field to which it is being compared, the constant is padded with blanks.
 String constants are expected for fields of type BYTE, U, or X, but numeric constants are expected for fields of type Z (zoned decimal).

-Short-circuit evaluation
+Short-circuit evaluation means that the If command

 does not always need to

 command.